RWS-CFNS/cap-dab-server/README.md

 - [ ] GUI config - Stream
 - [ ] Settings - CAP identity
 - [ ] Logging - Add stream logs to GUI
+- [ ] Option to use ODR-DabMod config file instead of fifo output

 # License
 This project is licensed under the GNU General Public License v3.0.
 See